 picnic lunch at Brookline School, with its dedication and a field meet on the

 Brookline School field in the afternoon.
 There was even a "marathon race"

 from Brookline School to Beechwood School and return.
 One runner was

 disqualified because he "hitched" a ride part of the way on a

-to the City of Pittsburgh in 1908 as the 44th ward, and was then known as a
+City of Pittsburgh on January 4, 1908 as the 44th ward, and was then known as a

 sub-district instead of West Liberty.
 The Lee district contracted for a